valory-xyz/open-autonomy/docs/simple_abci.md

 <figcaption>Simple ABCI Application FSM</figcaption>
 </figure>

 Recall that, from the point of view of the developer, the application FSM is replicated transparently in all the AEAs.
-The developer can simply focus on developing the FSM as if it were being executed in a single machine, and the underlying consensus layer will handle the replication mechanism.
+The developer can simply focus on developing the FSM as if it were being executed in a single machine, and the underlying consensus layer will handle the replication mechanism across different machines.

 The `valory/simple_abci` skill is the main component of the {{abci_app}}.
 It implements the FSM rounds and behaviours associated to each state.
 Below we discuss the rounds and behaviours associated to each state.